Humberto2379/Venmito-Humberto-Sanchez-Rivera/README.md

 # Running the Files Generators (main)

-    - Run the following command in you terminal
+    - Run the following command in your terminal
     - python -u .\main.py

     This will read the files in data, analize them and finally generate all the csv files with the results, in folder named Results